emberjs/guides/source/models/index.md

 simple _and_ easy.

-Once you have an understanding of Ember Data, you will have a much better way to manage the complexity of data loading in your application, allowing your code to evolve without becoming a mess.
+Once you have an understanding of Ember Data, you will have a much better way to manage the complexity of data loading in your application.
+This will allow your code to evolve without becoming a mess.

 #### The Store and a Single Source of Truth